 Traditional sand filters operate on the premise of depth and surface filtration.
 The water flows through the bed of sand and the sand captures particulate.
 When the pressure differential increases by 10 to 12 psi, the flow is reversed and the sand bed is cleaned by sending large volumes of water to waste.
 There is approximately 10 times the filter area in an RMF system versus an equivalent sand-sized system.
 The RMF regenerates on a daily basis where the media is redistributed, opening up additional filter area.
 When the pressure differential increases 10 to 12 psi, the media is changed.
 It takes a longer period of time to build up the pressure differential in an RMF system because of the regeneration process that takes place on a daily basis, where no water is discharged to waste, resulting in significant operational savings.

 What Problems Can RMF Solve?

 RMF can save significant amounts on operational expenses, such as water to waste, make-up water, electricity, fuel and chemical usage.
 The mechanical space savings can be substantial — up to a 75% reduction in footprint.
-With the ability to filter particulate down to one micron in size, versus the 20 to 30 micron capabilities with sand filters.
-From a bather safety perspective this technology has the ability to capture cryptosporidium and other recreational waterborne illneses (RWIs) due to its efficiency in particulate removal.
+RMF has the ability to filter particulate down to one micron in size at a higher efficiency compared to sand filters, which supports a safer swimming environment for patrons.

 How Would Community Rec Centers Benefit from Using Regenerative Media Filtration?